paynow/docs/docs/paynow_api.md

 ---
 id: paynow_api
-title: Paynow API
+title: System Layout
-sidebar_label: API Reference
+sidebar_label: System Layout
 ---

 The Paynow interface relies on HTTP POSTs to exchange data between the merchant site and the Paynow server and HTTP GETs to redirect the customer.